-For tasks 2 and 3, indicative content is included in addition to the mark scheme and which is specific to the task set.
+For task 2 and task 3, indicative content is included in addition to the mark scheme and which is specific to the task set.
 It provides examples to the assessor of the kinds of information candidates might provide in their response to the task.
 It is not prescriptive and candidates may produce writing that is relevant to the task that is not included but should none the less be rewarded.